 Marathon and Ultra Marathon runners follow trail #2080 North until they come to the junction of trail #102.
 Follow markings because part will be run on the trail, part in the dry streambed.
 It is about 1.3km to the junction.

 Section 7: (Trails 102 & 103, about 5km)

 Marathon and Ultra runners take trail #102 up about 2km, then #103 down about 3km.
 There are several amazing canyon overlooks where you may stop briefly to snap a photo.
 As you get lower and closer to Richfield, trail #103 crosses a few other numbered trails, and eventually hits the Sunrise Trail / Powerline Road #70.

 Section 8: Sunrise Trail to Finish Line (1.9km / 1.2 miles)

 Begin running South, and initially uphill, paralleling the freeway.
 This trail section will wind up a couple hundred feet above the freeway and the town, before dropping onto the CCC road.
 From here you can see the Lions Park just below.
 Follow the CCC road under the freeway to where you started the day.

 Ultramarathon runners will complete a 21 mile loop around Table Mountain before beginning the marathon course.
 Below is a description of the ultramarathon 21mile loop around Table Mountain.

-Ultra Part A: Start, Canal Road, to Gun Range (6 miles)
+Ultra Part A: Start, Canal Road, to Rifle Range (6 miles)